 Perfect Draft Series: Drafting 5th in a 10-Team Standard League

-One of the most powerful tools at the disposal of 4for4 subscribers is the Draft Analyzer Software, which allows you to input every pick in your draft to optimize your team to have either the strongest starters, deepest team, or some combination of both, based on your preferences.
+One of the most powerful tools at the disposal of 4for4 subscribers is the Draft Hero Software, which allows you to input every pick in your draft to optimize your team to have either the strongest starters, deepest team, or some combination of both, based on your preferences.

-Draft Analyzer allows you to input your league’s scoring settings, adjust for keeper leagues, warn you when you are reaching to early for a player, and when to target a handcuff RB if you so choose.
+Draft Hero allows you to input your league’s scoring settings, adjust for keeper leagues, warn you when you are reaching to early for a player, and when to target a handcuff RB if you so choose.
 It's truly incredible.

 For this exercise in the perfect draft for the 5th pick in a 12-team PPR, I chose to set up some parameters for my draft plan designed specifically for teams picking near the end of the first round.

 - Quarterbacks: None until at least the 7th round, unless Russell Wilson falls to the 5th round.
 Wilson is very high in our rankings and just behind Cam Newton for the top spot.
 I believe Wilson has a great chance to finish as the top-scoring QB if he comes close to the efficiency he showed after the Seahawks bye week last season.

 - Running Backs: Do not draft two RBs in the first four rounds.
 I love the value of RB2 options after the 4th round this season, especially in 10-team leagues.
 This will also allow me to get high ceiling WRs in PPR leagues early.
 Some of the WR names in early rounds sure seem like long shots to bust, too.

 - Tight Ends: No TE until after I draft at least three WRs and three RBs, and yes that includes Rob Gronkowski.
 You can read more about why I will not be drafting Gronk in the 1st round in my How Not To Lose Your Draft in the 1st Round article from earlier this offseason.
 When you see below who is still available late in drafts, you’ll understand why.